 The Last Englishman by Keith Foskett

-Many books have been written about the Pacific Crest Trail, but this one is our favourite.‘ Fozzie’ not only describes the epic trail which stretches from the Mexican border all the way to Canada, but also writes about the many fellow hikers that he encounters on the way.
+Many adventure books have been written about the Pacific Crest Trail, but this one is our favourite.
+The epic trail stretches all the way from the Mexican border to Canada.‘ Fozzie’ not only describes the epic trail, but also writes about the many fellow hikers that he encounters on the way.
 Indeed, this is the book which first inspired us to hike the PCT trail one day.
-It’s a great read which tells of both the joys and the struggles of the hike and it’s not an easy one to put down once started!
+It’s a great read.
+It tells of both the joys and the struggles of the hike and it’s not an easy one to put down once started!

 On the Road by Jack Kerouac